 Additionally, 68 of these signs will accept your own typing, insuring that what you post on your walls and whiteboards reflects your own unique circumstances.

-See complete details here where you may download the Free 12-Sign Sampler, or purchase 125 Classroom Signs for Structure and Organization.
+See complete details, download the Free 12-Sign Sampler, or purchase 125 Classroom Signs for Structure and Organization from this page.

 After establishing my classroom management strategy, I give each student a copy of The Classroom Agreement.